 Spatial data is at the core of transportation analysis.
 Land use patterns, including the density of jobs and homes, and the locations of transportation infrastructure, such as stops, stations, and intersections, are frequently used to answer transportation planning questions.
 It is often useful to generate metrics at for a geographic zone.
 Not only does this allow for mapping and visualization, it often reflects the way that people use a transportation system – while a bus stop or rail station is located at a single point, passengers access it from the surrounding zone.
 In multi-modal analysis, considering zone-to-zone rather than point-to-point travel allows performance and accessibility assessments to compare or combine different modal options that serve the same areas.

 Uncertainty was a common theme at at AMPO’s annual conference, held in September in San Antonio, Texas.
 It was an opportunity to share strategies for dealing with an uncertain transportation future, ranging from scenario planning to collaboration and data-driven and technical solutions.

 The transportation ecosystem is changing rapidly.
 Individuals have new transportation options, and nationwide trends show transit ridership in decline.
 New technologies, such as automated vehicles, are expected to continue to reshape mobility in the future.
 In this environment, transit system owners and operators are seeking to adapt their network design and services.
 Improved data availability and new processing methods can identify ways to improve transit service.

 Highway link speed data from vehicle GPS probes has become the standard for performance measurement, available free to state DOTs through the National Performance Management Research Data Set (NPMRDS).
 This data can add value across transportation planning and policy-making.
-At EDR Group, we think it extends the potential for informed economic analysis.
+At EBP, we think it extends the potential for informed economic analysis.